-Engine and fuel spaces shall be ventilated to prevent the build-up of explosive gases.
-4.5.1
+Engine and fuel spaces shall be ventilated to prevent the build-up of possibly explosive gases.

-Where petrol engines and tanks are fitted, the requirements of ISO 11105 shall be fulfilled.
+For petrol/gasoline engines and petrol/gasoline fuel spaces, the requirements of ISO 11105 shall be fulfilled.
+ISO 11105 covers natural and powered ventilation.